sbates130272/donard/README.md

 packages. kernel-package, libncurses5-dev, fakeroot, bzip2 and bc.

-3. Clone the Donard version of the linux kernel from the relevant GitHub repo. i.e. git clone https://github.com/sbates130272/linux-donard.git
+3. Clone the Donard version of the linux kernel from the relevant GitHub repo. i.e. git clone https://github.com/sbates130272/linux-donard.git.
+For a view of how this kernel is constructed see linux-donard.pdf.

 4. Build and install this version of the linux kernel. cd linux-donard